dymmond/lilya/docs/en/docs/directives/directives.md

 A lot of files generated right?
 Yes but those are actually quite simple but let's talk about what is happening there.

-* **Makefile** - This is a special file provided by the directive that contains some useful commands to run your peoject locally, for example:
+* **Taskfile.yaml** - This is a special file provided by the directive that contains some useful commands to run your peoject locally, for example:
     * `make run` - Starts your project with the development settings.
     * `make test` - Runs your local tests with the testing settings.